Record values

 The field selected is Status and the criteria is is equal to Active

-Filters enable you to display different data from the same collection in different pages in your app.
-For example, the app below shows data from the Properties collection in several different views but each one is filtered to show a list of properties that meet different criteria.
+Filters enable you to display different data from the same table in different pages in your app.
+For example, the app below shows data from the Properties table in several different views but each one is filtered to show a list of properties that meet different criteria.

 • Properties Board (All properties)